Head of Online Medical Content

 Being able to accurately locate the direction of a sound is very useful in everyday life in a whole host of situations.
 Perhaps a scarier disadvantage of poor localisation is safety when crossing a road.

-"Binaural summation” means that the hearing aids can be set at a lower volume setting than wearing one hearing aid.
+"Binaural summation” means that the hearing aids can be set at a lower volume setting than when wearing one hearing aid.
 None of your hearing aids will need to be turned up as high as you would have to if you were to only wear one.
-This means you might only need smaller hearing aid models, due to not requiring as much power and you can also conserve your battery power at the same time.

-If you’re only hearing on one side and someone tries to speak to you on your “bad side” then it’s quite impractical and perhaps embarrassing to try to turn your head 180 degrees.
+If you’re only hearing on one side and someone tries to speak to you on your “bad side”, then it’s quite impractical and perhaps embarrassing to try to turn your head 180 degrees.

-The brain has its built-in noise reduction which is much more effective when it is receiving information from both ears.
-Essentially, background noise, which is the scourge of the hearing aid wearer is exacerbated by wearing only one hearing instrument.
+The brain has its built-in noise reduction, which is much more effective when it is receiving information from both ears.
+Essentially, background noise, which is the scourge of the hearing aid wearer, is exacerbated by wearing only one hearing instrument.

 In our experience, when you wear two hearing aids, both ears pick up the sound and get the stimulation needed to continue optimum performance.
 The biggest comparison between one and two hearing aids is distinguishing words.
-In short, it is highly possible to experience a reduction in word recognition when you wear just one hearing aid.

 You may also find that you can hear speech with only one hearing aid, but the chances are it won't be clear.
-However, when you wear two hearing aids you can gain from clear conversation and sound understanding.
-Stereo sound is better than mono so why would anyone want to compromise on such an important sense?
+However, when you wear two hearing aids, you can gain from clear conversation and sound understanding.

 There are other benefits to binaural hearing, but these are the main ones.
 If your hearing aid audiologist has recommended two hearing aids, then they have done so for good reason.
 Don’t think they’re just trying to make a double sale - it's not a con!